A cupola is a small - or sometimes large - structure on the top of a roof.

 Save The Cupola For Later

-If you find a cupola you like on Amazon but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.
+If you find a cupola for sale on Etsy that you like but you're not ready to purchase right away, you can always add it to your shopping cart so it will be easy to find later.

-- In most cases, Amazon will keep track of your cupola, and anything else in your shopping cart, for 90 days.
+- In most cases, Etsy will keep track of your cupola, and anything else in your shopping cart, for 30 days.

-- In the meantime, if you want to check out with other items, click "Save for later" to move the cupola to a separate, but still easy-to-find list beneath your shopping cart.
+- In the meantime, if you want to check out with other items you can click on "Save for later" to move them to a separate, but still easy-to-find list beneath your shopping cart.

 You Might Also Like...